ojitha/ojitha.github.io/_posts/2025-09-12-LlamaIndexScienceCommunityChat.md

 ### Faithfullness Evaluator

-Measures for the hallucination if the response from a query engine matches any source nodes.
+Measures for the **hallucination** if the response from a query engine matches any source nodes.
+LlamaIndex's `FaithfulnessEvaluator` employs a sophisticated approach by breaking down the generated response into individual statements and systematically verifying whether each statement can be directly supported by the retrieved context nodes.

 ```python